 The uncertainty in the lead coefficient is dominated by systematics between Hipparcos and Gaia parallaxes that remain to be resolved, but an estimate $\pm0.03$ brackets the range of shifts discussed above.
 The color term is also subject to review.
 As opposed to the linear ramp with color incorporated in Eq.\ref{eq:Mtrgb}, published alternatives are a constancy with color on the premise that the measurement is made of the most metal poor of TRGB stars \citep{2019ApJ...882...34F} or a curved refinement of our linear relation \citep{2017ApJ...835...28J}.

-Direct comparisons can be made between CPLR distance moduli and TRGB moduli with the revised zero point calibration using Gaia information.
-In the case of eight galaxies (including NGC\,4258) with TRGB estimates \citep{2021AJ....162...80A} and CPLR estimates from the SH0ES collaboration \citep{2022ApJ...934L...7R} there is the average difference in distance modulus $<\mu_{trgb} - \mu_{cplr}> = 0.028\pm0.038$ with rms scatter $\pm0.107$.
+Direct comparisons can be made between CPLR distance moduli and TRGB moduli with the revised zero-point calibration using Gaia information.
+In the case of eight galaxies (including NGC\,4258) with TRGB estimates \citep{2021AJ....162...80A} and CPLR estimates from the SH0ES Collaboration \citep{2022ApJ...934L...7R} there is an average difference in distance modulus $<\mu_{trgb} - \mu_{cplr}> = 0.028\pm0.038$ with rms scatter $\pm0.107$.
 There are 10 galaxies in common between the TRGB distances of \citet{2021AJ....162...80A} and CPLR distances of \citet{2001ApJ...553...47F} (assuming LMC is at $\mu_{LMC}=18.477$).
-In two cases (M66 and NGC\,5253) the CPLR moduli are greater than TRGB by $\sim0.2$~mag.
+In two cases (M66 and NGC\,5253), the CPLR moduli are greater than TRGB by $\sim0.2$~mag.
 It can be seen by eye with the TRGB fits displayed in the Extragalactic Distance Database \citep{2021AJ....162...80A} that a deviation this large is not supported by the TRGB measurements.
-Considering the other eight cases, there is the average difference in modulus of $<\mu_{trgb} - \mu_{cplr}> = 0.019\pm0.025$ with rms scatter $\pm0.069$.
-Combining the \citet{2022ApJ...934L...7R} and \citet{2001ApJ...553...47F} CPLR results, giving 16 comparisons, we find $<\mu_{trgb} - \mu_{cplr}> = 0.023\pm0.022$ with rms scatter $\pm0.087$.
+Considering the other eight cases, there is an average difference in modulus of $<\mu_{trgb} - \mu_{cplr}> = 0.019\pm0.025$ with rms scatter $\pm0.069$.
+Combining the \citet{2022ApJ...934L...7R} and \citet{2001ApJ...553...47F} CPLR results, providing 16 comparisons, we find $<\mu_{trgb} - \mu_{cplr}> = 0.023\pm0.022$ with rms scatter $\pm0.087$.
 There is agreement between the TRGB and CPLR observations in common to within $1\%$ with an rms scatter including errors in both inputs of $4\%$.

-Going forward, then, our cumulative sample of zero point calibrators will consist of 489 galaxies with TRGB distance estimates \citep{2021AJ....162...80A} shifted closer by 0.05 mag in the modulus, 76 galaxies with CPLR distances on the scale of \citet{2022ApJ...934L...7R}, and 6 maser distances \citep{2020ApJ...891L...1P} including the important case of NGC\,4258 \citep{2019ApJ...886L..27R}.
-Accounting for overlaps, 489 zero point calibrator galaxies are involved.
+Going forward, then, our cumulative sample of zero-point calibrators will consist of 489 galaxies with TRGB distance estimates \citep{2021AJ....162...80A} shifted closer by 0.05 mag in the modulus, 76 galaxies with CPLR distances on the scale of \citet{2022ApJ...934L...7R}, and six maser distances \citep{2020ApJ...891L...1P} including the important case of NGC\,4258 \citep{2019ApJ...886L..27R}.
+Accounting for overlaps, 542 zero-point calibrator galaxies are involved.
 In the union of all methodologies, the distance moduli of these calibrators in the ensemble will not shift.